kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 ### Update release branch jobs in kubernetes/test-infra for the new release and create the dashboards

 > [!CAUTION]
+Follow the guidelines below very carefully during the update process.

 - Do not remove old jobs while adding new jobs, just do not.
 Let Release Engineering handle it before or after the post branch creation tasks.
 - Do not segregate PRs, just separate auto-generated files from manually updated ones in two (or more) clearly documented commits.
 - Be super careful about `releng/test_config.yaml` epecially when commenting out `stable4`